 Designation for the French wine-growing region of Burgundy, but also a regional appellation encompassing the entire region.
 It applies to all areas that either lie outside the higher-class appellations or to wines that do not comply with their strict production rules.
 This group is the lowest level of the four-level Burgundy classification, to which all Burgundian wines are basically entitled.
 Certain additional designations listed at the end limit the regional origin to smaller areas/sites or wine types.

-The designation Bourgogne is supplemented either by the name of a grape variety (Aligoté), a wine type (Blanc, Clairet, Crémant, Mousseux, Passe-Tout-Grain, Rosé, Rouge), a municipality or a site.
-The vineyards cover 3,200 hectares of vineyards with red, rosé, white and sparkling wines.
-The main white wine variety is Chardonnay, others are Pinot Blanc, Pinot Beurot (Pinot Gris), Aligoté, Melon de Bourgogne and Sacy.
-The main red wine variety is Pinot Noir, others are Pinot Liébault, Gamay, César and Tressot Noir.
-As a special feature, nine (of the ten) cru communities in the Beaujolais area are also allowed to market wines from the Gamay variety under "Bourgogne".
+The designation Bourgogne is supplemented either by the name of a grape variety (Aligoté), a wine type (Blanc, Clairet, Crémant, Mousseux, Passe-Tout-Grain, Rosé, Rouge), a commune or a site.
+The vineyards cover 3,200 hectares of vines with red, rosé, white and sparkling wines.
+The most important white wine variety is Chardonnay, others are Pinot Blanc, Pinot Beurot (Pinot Gris), Aligoté, Melon de Bourgogne and Sacy.
+The most important red wine variety is Pinot Noir, others are Pinot Liébault, Gamay, César and Tressot Noir.
+As a special feature, wines from the Gamay variety may also be marketed under "Bourgogne" from nine (of the ten) cru communes in the Beaujolais area.
 The Bourgogne appellations:

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller